Skyscraper (song)

-"Skyscraper" is a song recorded by American singer Demi Lovato for her third studio album, Unbroken (2011).
+"Skyscraper" is a song recorded by the American singer Demi Lovato for her third album, Unbroken (2011).
 The song was released by Hollywood Records on July 12, 2011, as the album's lead single.
-Toby Gad, Lindy Robbins, and Kerli wrote it, while the former handled its production.
-American singer Jordin Sparks provided background vocals for the track.
+Toby Gad, Lindy Robbins, and Kerli wrote it, and Gad produced it.
+American singer Jordin Sparks provided background vocals.
 It was inspired by a picture of the apocalypse, in which the world was in ruins and, among collapsed buildings, one skyscraper was standing.

 When "Skyscraper" was recorded, Lovato was emotional which triggered outbursts and caused her to start crying.
 On November 1, 2010, she entered a treatment facility to deal with her personal struggles, and was later diagnosed with bipolar disorder.
 After completing treatment on January 28, 2011, Lovato re-recorded the song, but kept the original as she felt it was symbolic.
 Musically, it is a pop ballad with lyrics about staying strong and believing in oneself.
 A Spanish version of the song, alternatively titled "Rascacielo", was released on August 16, 2011.
 In 2023, Lovato re-recorded "Skyscraper" and included it on her first remix album, Revamped.

 Mark Pellington directed the music video for "Skyscraper", which premiered on July 13, 2011; it features Lovato wearing a white dress on a desert road.
 The song was included on the set lists of her concert tours starting with A Special Night with Demi Lovato (2011–2013).
-Commercially, it debuted and peaked at number ten on the Billboard Hot 100.
+Commercially, it debuted and peaked at number 10 on the Billboard Hot 100.
 "Skyscraper" sold 176,000 digital downloads in the first week of release in the United States, setting a sales record for Lovato.
-Internationally, the song reached the top 10 in the United Kingdom and New Zealand as well as the top 20 in Canada, Denmark, and Ireland.
-It has sold over 1.6 million digital downloads in The United States and has been certified triple platinum by the Recording Industry Association of America (RIAA).
+Internationally, the song reached the Top 10 in the United Kingdom and New Zealand as well as the Top 20 in Canada, Denmark, and Ireland.
+It has sold over 1.6 million digital downloads in The United States and has been certified triple Platinum by the Recording Industry Association of America (RIAA).